goupaz/goupaz.com/howto/hostsession.md

 - [ ] During session
    - [ ] Join to Zoom call, 15 mins in advance
    - [ ] Remind Speaker with direct message, if required
+   - [ ] Start no later than 10 minutes past, buffer time for having fireside chat
    - [ ] Make sure attenders are enjoying and feeling some vibes, fun replicas could help
    - [ ] Start recording
    - [ ] Intro yourself